 The good news: Once you see this, you can stamp on them if you want too!
 And let them go.

 The huge benefits of breaking the cycle for your digestive system

-By learning to break the cycle you can benefit in three ways:
+By learning to break the cycle can REALLY benefit you in three ways:

 Firstly, your digestive system can begin to rebalance and heal.